drupal-graphql-compose/documentation/extending/field_type.md

 The annotation under `GraphQLComposeFieldType` tells us two things.

-- **id**: The name of the field we are trying to extend.
+- **id**: The name of the field you are trying to extend.
 - **type_sdl**: The type it will become in GraphQL.

 ## Complex value

-If your new field has more complex data, like a list of values, we can change the `type_sdl` to a custom type and implement the `FieldProducerItemInterface` interface.
+If your new field has more complex data, like a list of values, you can change the `type_sdl` to a custom type and implement the `FieldProducerItemInterface` interface.

 This allows us to override the value, and return an array of data to be passed to a new **type_sdl** of `Dingo`